Board of Directors

 Nicole Mihajlovic, Board President/Chair

-Nicole believes in the mission and mandate of Parkdale Queen West Community Health Centre because the Centre is community focused and provides strong support and advocacy for quality, accessible and equitable healthcare and works from a holistic approach.
-Nicole is a lawyer currently employed in-house at a federal sector Association in the role of Director of Labour Relations.
+Nicole strongly believes in the mission and mandate of Parkdale Queen West Community Health Centre because the Centre is community-focused and provides strong support and advocacy for quality, accessible and equitable healthcare and works from a holistic approach.
+Nicole is a lawyer currently employed at a federal sector Association specializing in labour relations.
 She holds a law degree from Osgoode Hall Law School and a Bachelor of Arts degree from York University.
 While in law school, Nicole worked as a caseworker at Parkdale Community Legal Services in the Workers’ Rights division.
 Nicole also has experience working in a public sector union and private law firm.
 She is an advocate of diversity.

 Photo of Shahilaa Davaraja